TilenTinta/Greenhouse_LoRa_Node/README.md

 The library for the RFM95W LoRa module is based on the repository linked below, with slight modifications made for this project: [https://github.com/henriheimann/stm32-hal-rfm95](https://github.com/henriheimann/stm32-hal-rfm95)

-### Warning
+> [!CAUTION]

-When using the **RFM95W LoRa module** and the graphical peripheral editor in **CubeIDE**, additional code modifications are required.
+>When using the **RFM95W LoRa module** and the graphical peripheral editor in **CubeIDE**, additional code modifications are required.
 After saving changes in the IDE, the auto-generated code will be overwritten, re-enabling all IRQs by default.

-The **RFM95W module** generates a 1 MHz digital signal on one of its IRQ pins at boot.
+>The **RFM95W module** generates a 1 MHz digital signal on one of its IRQ pins at boot.
 If interrupts are not properly initialized, this can trigger errors in the MCU.
 To prevent this issue, **all interrupts must be disabled until the module is fully initialized**.

 ---